-The unprecedented COVID-19 pandemic has exposed the inequity of health systems around the world, disproportionately impacting people of color, the poor, and historically marginalized communities.
+The unprecedented COVID-19 pandemic continues to expose the inequity of health systems around the world, disproportionately impacting people of color, the poor, and historically marginalized communities.

 COVID-19’s toll has also forced a reckoning: we are all part of a global network, and until everyone is protected, no one is protected.